wtwingate/count/README.md

-# word-count
+# count

-Clone of the classic Unix CLI tool written in C
+Clone of the Unix CLI tool `wc` written in C